kairosity/mp2-tunnel-focus/testing.md

                     $(this).unbind('keyup', arguments.callee);

-__ISSUE 3:__ The new inputs created by the manualTaskTimeEdit() function allowed users to input negative numbers as time to add to a task.
+__ISSUE 2:__ The new inputs created by the manualTaskTimeEdit() function allowed users to input negative numbers as time to add to a task.
 This is a logical impossibility, so I needed to find a way to make it impossible for a user to do this.

-__FIX 3:__ I found [this](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) code on Stack Overflow which I added to the input construction as an attribute/value pair.
+__FIX 2:__ I found [this](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) code on Stack Overflow which I added to the input construction as an attribute/value pair.

-__ISSUE 4:__ This worked for manual inputs of time, but users could still input negative numbers by using the down arrows in the number input section.
+__ISSUE 3:__ This worked for manual inputs of time, but users could still input negative numbers by using the down arrows in the number input section.

-__FIX 4:__
+__FIX 3:__  Where I dynamically set each edit box of time, I added the code `newTime.setAttribute("min", "0");` which effectively made it impossible to use the arrows to set a time less than 0.

+- ## Timer.convertSecondsToTime(seconds)

+__FUNCTION SUMMARY:__ Takes in seconds and converts them into hours, minutes and seconds in a human readable format.
+The code was taken from a Stack Overflow question and is referenced in the attribution section of this README.

+__ISSUE 1:__ I could not call this method from within other functions in this class. timer.convertSecondsToTime would not work.
+I kept getting a ```"Uncaught ReferenceError: convertSecondsToTime is not defined"```

+__FIX 1:__ I had instantiated a local variable called timer and used it to refer to the timer container in the DOM.
+So calling timer.convertSecondsToTime() when trying to refer to an instance of the Timer Object called timer, was not actually doing that and was indeed not defined.
+Changing the variable name to timerContainer fixed the issue.

+- ## addOverlay() & removeOverlay();

+__FUNCTION SUMMARY:__ This function appends a div with the class 'overlay' to the body of the page.
+This overlay sits on top of the page at z-index: 1000 effectively disabling the page contents. removeOverlay() reverses the function.

+- ## makeElementsNotKeyboardTabbable() && makeElementKeyboardTabbableAgain();

+__FUNCTION SUMMARY:__ These functions solved the issue of when an option was opened for example "edit task" - the user could break the application by tabbing through elements in the background, even when the yellow overlay was applied. makeElementsNotKeyboardTabbable() goes through each of the background elements and sets: `"tabindex", "-1"` and makeElementKeyboardTabbableAgain() does the opposite.

 ## Task Class